 'ping ' n.n.n.n (where n.n.n.n is the default gateway IP address)

-Firewalls and other local devices - if this second ping to a device on the HSCN/TN is not successful, check with your second line network support team to confirm that there are no other devices that may be causing the communication to fail such as proxy servers, Firewalls etc.
+Firewalls and other local devices - if the ping to a device outside the local network is not successful, check with your second line network support team to confirm that there are no other devices that may be causing the communication to fail such as proxy servers or firewalls.

 Ping a specific application host - if the reported issue is lack of connectivity to an application hosted on the HSCN, obtain an IP address of that application (or data centre) and try a ping test to that destination using similar commands given in the previous examples.
 Even if this test fails however it does not mean that the end device cannot connect or that the application is not available.
 Some hosted services will explicitly disallow responses to a 'ping' request to prevent network attacks.